webp format cover - file with plants

 4. Animation Support: WebP can be used for animations, offering an alternative to the older GIF format with better quality and smaller file sizes.

-5. Lossless and Lossy Compression: WebP supports both lossless and lossy compression, allowing flexibility depending on the quality and file size requirements.
+5. Lossless and Lossy Compression: WebP supports both lossless and lossy compression, providing flexibility based on quality and file-size requirements.

 6. Color Profile and Metadata Support: WebP can store color profiles, metadata (such as EXIF), and other important image data, which is key for certain web applications.

-7. Reduced Page Load Time: Smaller image sizes contribute to faster page load times, improving user experience and boosting positive SEO signals.
+7. Reduced Page Load Time: Smaller image sizes help speed page load times, improving the user experience and boosting positive SEO signals.

 Cons